 After all, you can purchase coffee beans as whole beans or as a powder, so shouldn't you be able to use all coffee grounds like instant coffee?

-You cannot use ground coffee like instant coffee because, unlike instant coffee, ground coffee needs to be brewed first.
+You cannot use ground coffee like instant coffee because, unlike instant coffee, ground coffee requires brewing first.

 Instant coffee gets brewed during the manufacturing process, so all it needs is hot water to mix in properly.
-Ground coffee is not brewed during manufacturing.
+Ground coffee is not brewed during the manufacturing process.

 Both instant and ground coffee use natural, harvested coffee beans.
 However, instant coffee uses Robusta beans, while regular coffee mostly uses Arabica beans: